Your Less Talked About Symptoms of Migraine

-Problems with regulating body temperature
+Trouble regulating body temperature

 “I get very hot when I have a strong of migraines, and I’ve never heard of anyone else who does!
-If I exercise, I am so hot for the rest of the night that my body is still radiating heat hours later and I can’t sleep”
+If I exercise I am so hot for the rest of the night that my body is still radiating heat hours later, and I can’t sleep.”

-“I’m usually hot, but freezing, and very restless”
+“I’m usually hot but freezing and very restless.”

 “Gosh, I can relate to that!!
 All I want is to sleep under covers, but I’ll turn the AC so far down, and I’m still radiating heat!”

 “Yes, I am the same way, even leaving the window open all night in the dead of winter and sleeping with ice packs just to control it.
-Or constantly asking if anyone else is freezing, and not being able to get warm”
+Or constantly asking if anyone else is freezing and not being able to get warm.”

-Hypersensitivity and Cognitive Fog
+Hypersensitivity and brain fog

-“It’s like being in a fog and hyped up on a lot of caffeine, but with “SQUIRREL!” moments added”
+“It’s like being in a fog and hyped up on a lot of caffeine, but with 'SQUIRREL!' moments added”

 “Sometimes my arms are different colors too.
-One is redder than the other and it’s not due to sun exposure”
+One is redder than the other, and it’s not due to sun exposure.”

-“Can feel like you’re outside your body, watching things from a distance, while experiencing the pain in your body”
+“Can feel like you’re outside your body, watching things from a distance while experiencing the pain in your body.”

 “The smells.
 The other day I kept smelling rotting meat!
 It was awful!”